Jake Burger Player Props: White Sox vs. Rays

 Jake Burger At The Plate

-- Burger is batting .273 with three doubles, five home runs and four walks.
+- Burger is batting .250 with three doubles, five home runs and five walks.

-- In seven of 12 games this year (58.3%), Burger has reached base via hit, and that includes multiple hits twice.
+- This year, Burger has recorded at least one hit in seven of 13 games (53.8%), and had multiple hits twice.

-- Burger has an RBI in five of 12 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in two contests.
+- Burger has had an RBI in five games this season (38.5%), including three multi-RBI outings (23.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.